How to Install and Compile wgrib2 on Mac OS – Apple Silicon M1-M3 – Clean Install Version

 As was the case my first install/compile tutorial and a more recent tutorial, this tutorial is designed for true novices with limited experience using Terminal and command lines.
 It’s probably more detailed than many people need, but I’m sure there are some of you that will appreciate the hand-holding.

-Overview of the install steps
+Overview of the wgrib2 Install Steps

 1. Download wgrib2 from the NOAA web site; rename the folder